T3rryScary357/EpicParagliders/README.md

     than the stamina being drained, or if no stamina is being drained at all, then it will be clear that the player is gaining stamina from the skill by a section of the wheel representing the stamina to be returned turning blue.
 - **Technician Skill:** Doesn't completely negate stamina from dodging when dodging right before an enemy's attack.
     Instead, this reduces the dodge stamina consumption by 50%.

+## V0.3.0
+- Added exhaustion animations for whenever the player's stamina is fully depleted.
+Big thansk to bstylia14 for providing the animations!

 ## V0.2.0
 - MASSIVE change in the mod's code.
 Using mixins (I finally learned how to use them) now to do almost everything.
 - This mod should be a lot more optimized because of these changes.